-3.1 River and subglacial channels longitudinal profiles
+3.1 River and subglacial channels' longitudinal profiles

-Reliably identifying subglacial channels on the basis of the criteria listed in Greenwood et al. (2007) and summarized in table 1, and in particular recognizing sections where the subglacial flow eroded against topographic gradients (e.g., Sissons, 1961; Sugden et al., 1991; Glasser et al., 1999) requires measuring longitudinal profiles in the field.
-Figure 3 shows the longitudinal profiles of different channels visited within the field area (see Fig. 1 and Table 2 for location reference).
-In this figure, SG Network 1 consists of a group of inferred subglacial channels.
-R Network 1 is an inferred river system with 2 investigated channels, and R Network 2 includes 4 investigated river channels.
-SG Network 2 - D group is a group of inferred subglacial channels, with 2 channels investigated, and so is SG Network 3 - P group.
-SG network 4 - CAMF group consists of inferred subglacial channels, of which we visited 5.
+Reliably identifying subglacial channels on the basis of the criteria listed in Greenwood et al. (2007) and summarized in Table 1, and in particular recognizing sections where the subglacial flow eroded against topographic gradients (e.g., Sissons, 1961; Sugden et al., 1991; Glasser et al., 1999), rechannel networks in Fig. 3, together with their detailed coordinates.